gramineproject/graphene/Tools/gsc/test/README.md

 To run a container of an image named `<image name>`:

-(may not work for all images, since the test cases is invoked via command line arguments)
+(may not work for all images, since the test cases are invoked via command line arguments)

 ```
 make run-gsc-ubuntu/<image name>